 "The U.S. Embassy in Sofia!
 The Bulgarians who work there are "down right snotty"!
 They give the impression that they are doing you a big favor and are sometimes just "rude".
 I am a retired U.S. citizen and I pay a lot of income tax, some of this tax goes to pay these embassy employees.
 So I do not feel that it is too much to expect a more professional attitude from them.
 However, the Americans I have dealt with at the embassy have been quite the opposite.
 They are polite, professional, and helpful.
 And...I continue to thank them. ," explained one expat in Varna.

 What do expats in Bulgaria appreciate most about the local culture?

-"Trying to understand Bulgarian "humor" - they seem to have lost that somewhere along the way. :)," added another person living in Varna.
+"Trying to understand Bulgarian "humor" - they seem to have lost that somewhere along the way. :)," explained one expat.

 About the Author